 Concordia Plan Services is proud to offer the Concordia Disability and Survivor Plan (CDSP) to eligible workers.
-All full-time workers (those who are employed more than 20 hours per week and more than 5 consecutive months a year) must be offered the opportunity to enroll themselves and any eligible dependents in the CDSP.
+All full-time workers (those who are employed more than 20 hours per week and more than 5 consecutive months) must be enrolled in the CDSP.
+Workers should also be offered the opportunity to enroll any eligible dependents in the CDSP.
 Part-time and temporary workers are not eligible for the CDSP.

 The CDSP provides a disability benefit (for the worker) and a pre-retirement lump-sum death benefit (for the worker and enrolled dependents).